Some Fancy Skills’ Bars

 My first company: The Brain Farm

-During the production of the 50 years of Vespa‘s CD in 1996, I got in contact with Max Pinucci, owner of a graphic studio in Pontedera, “company town” of Piaggio in Tuscany, nearby Pisa.
+During the production of the 50 years of Vespa‘s CD in 1996, I got in contact with Max Pinucci, owner of a graphic studio in Pontedera, Piaggio’s so called “company town” in Tuscany, nearby Pisa.
 I’ve always had a passion for the countryside and Tuscany above all places, so when he proposed me to start there a business together I just couldn’t say no. Although my position in Rome with Immagini Interattive was just perfectly fitting for me, I felt a sort of a call from destiny and I decided to follow my instinct.
 We were at the verge of what it looked like a digital explosion in the international scenario, with Internet businesses growing so fast that you could hardly keep up with what was going on on a daily base.
 That’s why I imagined a Creative Digital Studio in the Tuscan countryside, in a real farm, rebuilt following the traditional architectural styles of the area, but then connected at a high speed with the Internet backbone of those times.
-The company’s house quarters should have been a production centre and at the same time a professional training facility for all the necessary skills to be involved in the workflow.
+The company’s house quarters should have become a production centre and at the same time a professional training facility for all the necessary skills to be involved in the workflow.
 But also a resort, where our customers from all over Italy and (why not?)
 Europe or the whole world could come and spend some time with us, getting a glimpse of what sustainability, tradition and innovation could mean all together.
-We involved the whole territory of Valdera and Alta Valdera (a wide part of the Pisa’s district) in this endeavor, from public institutions to business partners, starting from Piaggio obviously, and then local governments, universities, artists, everyone and everything.
+We involved the whole territory of Valdera and Alta Valdera (a wide part of the Pisa’s district) in this endeavour, from public institutions to business partners, starting from Piaggio obviously, and then local governments, universities, artists, everyone and everything.
 And it was a success.
 By September 1997 I was moving from Rome to Pontedera, ready to start an exciting new adventure.
 The Brain Farm was born.

 Another very busy year with an unexpected finale...

 Together with Paolo Cecchetti as chief software engineer, Paolo Bitossi as video maker and Alessandro Caneschi as art director, The Brain Farm started its lucky stream scoring an assignment by the Italian Military Navy, a CD-ROM to celebrate the new millennium with their history, their ships and heroes.
 Then the first official website of Piaggio, then suddenly after Gilera‘s one and then Bianchi Bycicles‘s one too.
 A few corporate and product multimedia presentations for Piaggio (Vespa, Hexagon, Ape).
 A few corporate videos for Piaggio and Bianchi.
 And just before the end of the year, the start of a relationship with Italian’s biggest publisher, the Gruppo l’Espresso, with a few CD-ROM titles we agreed to start producing together from 1999 on.
 But something went wrong up there in paradise, and what looked like a beautiful fairytale with a happily ever after ended up in a sad clash of personalities.
-So exactly three days before Christmas I resigned and left the company, heading back to Rome.
+That was of course nothing for me, so exactly three days before Christmas I resigned and left the company, heading back to Rome.
 I realized a couple of weeks after that this was nothing but a little storm before the start of a new great adventure…

 My second company: Golemarts